English law and the value of life: the limits of the statutory bereavement award

 The statutory bereavement award is currently capped at £12,980 and can only be awarded following deaths in very limited circumstances.
 The award can be claimed if the person who has died was either:

-- your child who was under age eighteen
+- Your child who was under the age of 18

 Unfortunately, if a child has died and the child was born ‘out of wedlock’, only the mother can claim the bereavement award, not the father.
 A position that’s hard to comprehend in the 21st century.

 It’s also difficult to accept that brothers, sisters and children have no right to claim damages for the pain and suffering they experience following the death of a sibling or parent.
 It can be even harder to accept that, if your child is over 18, you’re not entitled to damages for the pain and suffering caused.